Adapting Self-Supervised Representations as a Latent Space for Efficient Generation: Experiments

 \subsection{Class-conditional Generation}

 We jointly train the SSL encoder (only the \texttt{[cls]} token parameters are trainable) and a generative flow matching-decoder for reconstruction in a first stage.
-We use DINOv2 \cite{oquab2024dinov2, darcetvision_registers} as our SSL encoder, but show in \cref{sec:ablations} that our method also generalizes to other SSL methods.
-For latent space synthesis, we train a lightweight, attention-free generator (MLP-Mixer) over the continuous pooled token, where we encode images using the previously trained SSL encoder model.
-We inject class information by concatenating a learned class embedding, which we randomly drop during training to enable classifier-free guidance \cite{ho2021classifier-cfg}.
+We use DINOv2 \citep{oquab2024dinov2} as our SSL encoder, but show in \Cref{sec:ablations} that our method also generalizes to other SSL methods.
+For latent space synthesis, we train a lightweight, attention-free generator (MLP-Mixer) over the continuous \texttt{[cls]} token, where we encode images using the previously trained SSL encoder model.
+We inject class information by concatenating a learned class embedding, which we randomly drop during training to enable classifier-free guidance \citep{ho2021classifier-cfg}.
+We apply CFG in a limited interval $t\in[0.3,0.9]$ following \citet{kynkaanniemi2024applying}.